VibrationResearch/vibrationview-api/README.md

 - VibrationVIEW is a registered trademark of Vibration Research Corporation.
 - This API is developed and maintained by Vibration Research Corporation.

-## License

-This project is licensed under the MIT License with VibrationVIEW Attribution - see the LICENSE file for details.

-## Acknowledgements

-- VibrationVIEW is a registered trademark of Vibration Research Corporation.
-- This API is developed and maintained by Vibration Research Corporation.